godmar02/Bluemix-CodingComp/README.md

 - Ensure you have the Cloud Foundry CLI installed on your machine (download it from [here][CLI_Download]).
 This enables your computer to push changes to your code that you have made on your computer to Bluemix via the command line.
 - Navigate to your code directory using the Command Line in Windows or Terminal in a Mac (cd code_directory)
 - Run the following command: cf login -a https://api.eu-gb.bluemix.net -u your_login_email_address
-- Enter your bluemix password
+- Enter your Bluemix password
 - Run the following command: cf push
 - This will push a new version of your code up to Bluemix and restart your application for you!
 Check your app URL to see those changes.